Skip to main content

 Illustrative prompt: "What is the free-look period for InsuranceCo MY's endowment plan?"

 Engine A states a period that does not match the institution's published policy schedule (factual gap).
 Engine B states the matching period (correct against stored reference).
-Engine C does not surface the institution; returns a competitor's free-look period instead (visibility gap).
+Engine C does not surface the institution; returns a competitor's free-look period instead (representation gap).

 A Lawnise visibility check captures the same prompt across all engines on the same scan; fact verification flags the discrepant engine answer against the stored policy schedule; reputation analysis logs the competitor-displacement signal.